elilee476/elilee476.github.io/_posts/2025-02-20-Military-Industrial-Policy.md

 # A few thoughts on the national security justification for industrial policy

-To: Lockheed Martin Government Affairs\
+To: Lockheed Martin Government Affairs Team\
 From: Your friends at the YLS School of Military Strategy\
 Date: February 20, 2025\
 Subject: Software eats the world